Subtropics (journal)

-Subtropics is an American literary journal based at the University of Florida in Gainesville.
+Subtropics is a biannual American literary magazine and an official publication of the University of Florida, in Gainesville.
+Its predecessor was the long-defunct Florida Quarterly.

+Founded in 2006, Subtropics publishes literary fiction, essays, poetry, and translations.
+It pays its writers at the high end of the industry—$1,000 for prose, $500 for short pieces, $100 for poetry.
+The magazine also offers constructive feedback.

-Works originally published in Subtropics have been subsequently selected for inclusion in the Best American Poetry, The Best American Short Stories, Best American Nonrequired Reading, New Stories from the Midwest, New Stories from the South, the O. Henry Prize anthology, and the Pushcart Prize anthology.
+Works originally published in Subtropics have been reprinted in Best American Poetry, The Best American Short Stories, Best American Nonrequired Reading, New Stories from the Midwest, New Stories from the South, the O. Henry Prize anthology, and the Pushcart Prize anthology.

-Notable writers who have contributed to this journal include Seth Abramson, Steve Almond, Chris Bachelder, John Barth, Harold Bloom, Peter Cameron, Anne Carson, Billy Collins, Martha Collins, Mark Doty, Lauren Groff, Allan Gurganus, Amy Hempel, Bob Hicok, Roy Kesey, J. M. G. Le Clézio, Les Murray, Edna O'Brien, Lucia Perillo, D. A. Powell, Padgett Powell, A. E. Stallings, Olga Slavnikova, Ben Sonnenberg, Peter Stamm, Terese Svoboda, and Paul Theroux.
+Notable contributors include Seth Abramson, Steve Almond, Chris Bachelder, John Barth, Harold Bloom, Peter Cameron, Anne Carson, Billy Collins, Martha Collins, Mark Doty, Lauren Groff, Allan Gurganus, Amy Hempel, Bob Hicok, Roy Kesey, J. M. G. Le Clézio, Les Murray, Edna O'Brien, Lucia Perillo, D. A. Powell, Padgett Powell, A. E. Stallings, Olga Slavnikova, Ben Sonnenberg, Peter Stamm, Terese Svoboda, and Paul Theroux.

-Background information

-Subtropics was founded in 2006, and is the official literary magazine of the University of Florida.
-The predecessor to Subtropics was The Florida Quarterly, and this publication was stopped many years ago.

-Subtropics is published twice a year, and is under the jurisdiction of the English Department, which is part of the larger University of Florida College of Liberal Arts and Sciences.
+David Leavitt, the magazine's editor-in-chief, has said that Subtropics includes "a great diversity of voices and approaches," including stories that are formally experimental or fairly traditional, and stories featuring contemporary or historical themes.